PHOSPHORUS, THE EXCITATORY OR FIERY MINERAL

 In these cases, toxic metals, especially lead, had been displacing the phosphorus level upwards.
 As the toxic metal is eliminated from the body, the hair phosphorus decreases to where it should be.
 This phenomenon is called displacement.

 ”On fire” pattern.
 This is defined as an increase in the hair phosphorus of 2 mg% or more on a retest.
-This is an excellent sign, indicating better vitality and improved speed of protein synthesis.
+This is an excellent sign, indicating better vitality and improved speed of protein biosynthesis.

 “Moving fast” pattern.
 This is a retest hair analysis pattern when a person is following a nutritional balancing program.
 It consists of:

 1. A hair phosphorus level greater than 16 mg%.

 2. An “amigo dump” (elimination of several of the so-called amigos).

 3. A double or triple positive “flip” pattern (flips are when a key ratio, or the oxidation rate, or another pattern flips or changes rapidly to become much more positive).

 This is a very positive combination of patterns on a hair analysis retest, for which reason it is called the Moving Fast pattern.

 Minerals and other substances that are essential for the action of phosphorus include most of the trace minerals and hundreds of other nutrients that are involved in energy production, cell membrane formation, protein synthesis, the nervous system and fluid balance.
 Calcium is absorbed with phosphorus and is a synergist in bone formation.
 Magnesium is a synergist in energy production and protein synthesis.
 Vitamin D assists phosphorus absorption, along with calcium absorption and utilization.
 B-complex vitamins require phosphorus for their activity, in many cases.
 As stated above, TMG or trimethylglycine, is often synergistic with phosphorus.